AnekantEmployee/soc_l1/artifacts/rule_014.md

-# Rule 014 - Not found in provided context
+# Rule 014 - User Assigned Privileged Role - Not found in provided context